Tooth Extraction Philadelphia

 Preparing for and Recovering from Extraction

 Preparing for tooth extraction is essential for a smooth recovery.
-Our team will provide detailed pre-procedure instructions, including any necessary medications or precautions.
-After the extraction, some discomfort, swelling, and bleeding may occur, which can be managed with over-the-counter pain relief and a cold compress.
-Carefully following post-extraction care instructions minimizes complications and supports a faster recovery.
+Dr. Razavi provides detailed pre-procedure instructions, including any necessary medications or precautions to take beforehand.
+After the extraction, some discomfort, swelling, and bleeding may occur.
+These are normal and manageable with over-the-counter pain relief and a cold compress.
+Following post-extraction care instructions closely minimizes complications and supports faster healing.

 Extraction Aftercare Instructions